In this guide, we will cover:

 This method increases the chance that someone will save all the songs when they save your playlist.

-When you send a regular song link to Spotify, the next song in the play queue will not necessarily be by your artist, meaning you are essentially funneling your future fans away.
+When you send a regular song link to Spotify, after a while, the next song in the play queue will not necessarily be by your artist, meaning you are essentially funneling your future fans away.
 By linking your own playlist, they will listen to your songs till the playlist ends.

 Once you have completed these steps, congratulations.